22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Body

-Out of all parts of the guitar, the body is the primary part.
+Out of all the parts of the guitar, the body is the primary part.
 Generally, the body material is wood, but modern guitar uses carbon fiber or synthetic materials.

 Tonewood such as maple or rosewood is the first choice for acoustic guitar.
 It helps to give quality to the sound.